Dr. James F. DUNPHY

 The Dr. James F. Dunphy Memorial Scholarship Fund has been established to provide support to music programs in Wood and surrounding counties in WV, specifically Calhoun, Jackson, Pleasants, Ritchie, Roane, Tyler & Wirt.

-Each season, one WV student will be selected to receive lessons with a WVSO musician to prepare him/her for continued participation in music after high school.
-The selected student will also receive an invitation to attend all WVSO rehearsals in Charleston and have the opportunity to interact with the WVSO Music Directors, WVSO musicians, and guest artists.
+Each season, one WV student will be selected to receive lessons with a WVSO musician to prepare them for continued participation in music after high school.
+The selected student will also receive an invitation to attend all WVSO rehearsals in Charleston and have the opportunity to interact with the WVSO Music Director Maurice Cohn, WVSO musicians, and guest artists.

 The scholarship fund also supports visits by the WVSO Music Director to instruct the students in the Wood County Strings Program in Williamstown, WV and additional educational presentations in selected Wood County schools.